We all know the struggle of reaching for a Pink Lady apple at the grocery store, only to find the shelf empty.

 The Fuji apple offers a super sweet crunch.
 We love its juicy flavor, and it's a great Pink Lady substitute.

-Fuji apples are sweeter and crisper than Pink Lady.
-They bring a burst of fresh sweetness to every bite.
+Fuji apples are sweeter and crisper than Pink Lady (originating in Japan).
+They bring a pop of fresh sweetness to every bite.

 Use them in your apple pie or as a snack.
 They work in a 1:1 ratio for Pink Lady apples.

-We’ve found that Fuji apples are richer in sweetness.
-Slice them up for your next salad or munch on them straight.
+Slice them up for your next salad or munch on them straight; they also pair well in farro salads with apples & dates.

 Also, if you're curious about other options, check out this article on Fuji apple substitutes.